iarxm/csim-man/index.md

 1. If an eliminated surfer places higher than the highest performing surfer, they may earn the equivalent of an additional 2000 points.
 1. If they perform better than the highest placing athlete in the division 2 final, they may receive additional points to equalize their overall placing with that athlete in that cycle on the points leader board.
-1. A competitor who places 2nd in FINAL2 but who places higher than 1st of FINAL2 in BONUS1 can equalize their points with that competitor in that cycle
+1. A constructor who places 2nd in FINAL2 but who places higher than 1st of FINAL2 in BONUS1 can equalize their points with that constructor in that cycle
-1. A competitor who places 1st in FINAL2 but who places higher than an athlete from FINAL1 in BONUS1 can equalize their points with last place of FINAL1
+1. A constructor who places 1st in FINAL2 but who places higher than an athlete from FINAL1 in BONUS1 can equalize their points with last place of FINAL1
 1. The general rule is that a skillful result within a BONUS heat presents the opportunity to equalize with an athlete who finishes 1 place ahead in the tournament cycle.
 1. Fourth place would receive equal points to 3rd; 5th to 4th and so on.